Armenian national movement: 1916

-Andranik commanded a battalion that defeated Halil Pasha during the Battle of Bitlis in 1916.
+Andranik commanded a battalion which defeated Halil Pasha in the Battle of Bitlis in 1916.

-Negotiations with the French for returning Armenian refugees to their homes in Cilicia were performed with leadership of Boghos Nubar.
-Negotiations were directed by Quai d'Orsay which is a metonymy to French Ministry Foreign Affairs.
-Foreign Minister Aristide Briand seized this opportunity to provide troops for French commitment made in Sykes-Picot Agreement, which was still secret at the time.
-Armenian leadership also meet with Sir Mark Sykes and Georges Picot.
-The Legion (force) was established officially in Cairo, Egypt in November 1916.
-The force named as French Armenian Legion and planned under the command of General Edmund Allenby.
-However, beginning with 1917 and not in the original agreement, this Armenian force fought in Palestine, Syria.
+Negotiations with the French for returning Armenian refugees to their homes in Cilicia conducted under Boghos Nubar.
+Negotiations were conducted within the Quai d'Orsay.
+Foreign Minister Aristide Briand used this opportunity to provide troops for the French commitment made in the Sykes-Picot Agreement, which was still secret at the time.
+Armenian leadership also meet with Sir Mark Sykes and François Georges-Picot.
+The French Armenian Legion was officially established in Cairo, Egypt in November 1916, and put under the command of General Edmund Allenby.
+Beginning in 1917, this Armenian force fought to the frontlines in Palestine and Syria against the agreement.

-The third year
+1917

-The February Revolution of 1917 caused chaos among Russian soldiers in the Caucasus Front and by the end of that year most Russian soldiers left the front and returned to their homes.
-In July 1917 six Armenian regiments were created in the Caucasus Front with support of Armenian organizations in Petrograd and Tiflis.
+The February Revolution of 1917 caused chaos in Russian forces on the Caucasus Front, and by the end of that year most Russian soldiers left the front and returned to their homes.
+In July 1917, six Armenian regiments were created in the Caucasus Front with the support of Armenian organizations in Petrograd and Tiflis.
 As of October 1917 two Armenian divisions were already created, with Tovmas Nazarbekian at their head.
-As of early 1918 only few thousand Armenian volunteers under the command of two hundred officers opposed the Turkish offenses.
+As of early 1918 only a few thousand Armenian volunteers under the command of two hundred officers opposed the Ottoman army.

-In the spring of 1917, Karekin Pastermadjian and Dr. Hakob Zavriev, was sent from the Caucasus to Petrograd to negotiate with the temporary Russian government concerning Caucasian affairs.
-Karekin Pastermadjian left for America in June 1917 as the representative of the Armenian National Council of Tiflis and as the special envoy of the Catholicos of all the Armenians.
+In the spring of 1917, Karekin Pastermadjian and Dr. Hakob Zavriev was sent from the Caucasus to Petrograd to negotiate with the Russian provisional government concerning Caucasian affairs.
+Pastermadjian then left for America in June 1917 as the representative of the Armenian National Council of Tiflis and as the special envoy of the Catholicos of all the Armenians.
+He was assigned as the ambassador of the First Republic of Armenia to the United States in Washington, D.C.

-On December 5, 1917, the armistice of Erzincan was signed between the Russians and Ottomans, ending armed conflicts between the two states.
-After the Bolshevik seizure of power, a multinational congress of Transcaucasian representatives met to create a provisional regional executive body known as Transcaucasian Seim.
+On December 5, 1917, the armistice of Erzincan was signed between the Russians and Ottomans, ending hostilities between the two states.
+After the October Revolution, a multinational congress of Transcaucasian representatives met to create a provisional regional executive body known as Transcaucasian Seim.

-Last year

-In 1918, the Russian authorities made Andranik a Major General and decorated him six times for gallantry, the source stated as general Antranik as a command of the Armenian and Russian forces against those of the Turks; was in 59 engagements, several horses shot under him but kept fighting after the czar's army collapsed.